robwebdev/ember-cli-staticboot/README.md

 # Ember-cli-staticboot

-An addon for building static sites using Ember CLI and FastBoot.
+An addon for generating static from an Ember App.

 `ember install ember-cli-staticboot`

-This addon currently requires ember-cli-fastboot to also be installed as a dependency to your ember-cli application.

-`ember install ember-cli-fastboot`

-This addon has been tested with Ember CLI 2.6.1.

 ##Examples
 - [robwebdev/fastboot-website](https://github.com/robwebdev/fastboot-website) - A fork of the FastBoot website, [converted to a static site](https://github.com/robwebdev/fastboot-website/commit/ce3bca25a980b9a668aeb32aef01e44bcf5c8e23) using ember-cli-static-site.